|

 beside me, watching the drinking contest, when Lady Lindorië

-he visualised the scene, "I think there were only two Beornings
+visualised the scene, "I think there were only two Beornings

-who were not in the hall at that moment: one was their Chieftain"
+who were not in the hall at that moment.
+One was their Chieftain"

 "Bergthórr Horse-penis."